If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 Troubleshooting: Turn the lever to open the door.

-4, Red LED and beep occurs between 6 – 20 seconds AFTER door has been unlocked
+4, Red LED and beep occur between 6 – 20 seconds AFTER the door has been unlocked

 Lights mean: Door is re-locking.